 Address: 531 Hudson St, New York, NY 10014

 Started by adventurous duo Nico de Soto and and Greg Boehm, Mace has graced the list of World’s Best Bars for four years in a row.
-An astonishing feat, considering this popular Manhattan bar was opened in 2015, merely five years ago.
+An astonishing feat, considering this popular Manhattan bar was opened in 2015, merely eight years ago.

 Furthermore, Mace won the Best Cocktail Menu Award in 2022, meaning it’s well cemented as one of the best bars in Greenwich Village.